 Cons

-- Are not suitable for rooms where complete darkness is required, such as media rooms or bedrooms for people who are sensitive to light.
+- They are not suitable for rooms where complete darkness is required.

 Pros and Cons of Blackout Shades